Revisiting the sphaleron and axion production rates in QCD at high temperatures: Physical implications of the QCD sphaleron rate

 by performing the momentum integration of $\Gamma^<(\mathbf{k},T)$ numerically.
+The lower and upper limits of the integral are given by $\vert\mathbf{k}\vert/T = 0, \sqrt{3}\pi/1.45$ respectively, the later is the maximum allowed magnitude of momentum for the particular lattice spacing that we have considered.
+The integration was performed numerically using Simpson's rule.
 The quantity $n^\text{eq}_a=\zeta(3)T^3/\pi^2$ is the number density of a non-interacting gas of axions at a temperature $T$.
 Results for the rate $R(T)$ obtained from our lattice computations are compiled in Fig.~\ref{fig:SU2_axion}.

+Nevertheless, our results reinforces a previous study of the momentum and frequency dependence of $\Gamma^{>}_\text{top}$, where it was observed that the maximum contribution to the production rate of light-like axions characterized by $\vert \mathbf{k}\vert\sim\omega$ comes from the soft magnetic sector~\cite{bouzoud2026energy}.

-We also compare our results with the perturbative estimates $R(T)=\frac{\zeta(3)g^6T^3}{64\pi^7f_a^2} \left[\log\frac{3T^2}{m_D^2}+0.406\right]$, where $m_D=g T\sqrt{\frac{N+n_f/2}{3}},~n_f=6, N=3$, calculated~\cite{Graf:2010tv} within hard thermal loop resummation scheme, shown as solid lines in the same figure.
-Our lattice data for axion production rates start to agree with the perturbative estimates only at very high temperatures $T>10^8$ GeV.
-Even at the electroweak scale the magnetic gluons contribute to almost $75\%$ of the axion production rate justifying the necessity of a non-perturbative calculation.
+We also compare our results with the perturbative estimates $R(T)=\frac{\zeta(3)g^6T^3}{64\pi^7f_a^2} \left[\log\frac{3T^2}{m_D^2}+0.406\right]$, where $m_D=g T\sqrt{\frac{N+n_f/2}{3}},~n_f=6, N=2$-$3$, calculated~\cite{Graf:2010tv} within hard thermal loop (HTL) resummation scheme, shown as solid lines in the same figure.
+At very high temperatures i.e. $g<0.66$, the perturbative HTL result is significantly higher than the axion production rate due to the magnetic gluons.
+But at comparatively lower temperatures, the dominant contribution to the production rate comes from the soft magnetic sector.
+Even at the electroweak scale the magnetic gluons contribute to almost $50\%$ of the axion production rate justifying the necessity of a non-perturbative calculation.
 The bands in Fig.~\ref{fig:SU2_axion} denote the axion production rate calculated by substituting $\Gamma_\text{top}^>=\Gamma_\text{sph}$ in Eq.~\ref{eqn:axionrate} and integrating over all momenta lower than a maximum cutoff $\vert \mathbf{k}\vert<\vert \mathbf{k}_s \vert$.
-The lower boundary of the shaded band is obtained for a typical choice $|\mathbf{k}_s|/T=3g^2/4\pi$ whereas the upper boundary is obtained when the cut-off $|\mathbf{k}_s|/T=\sqrt{3}\pi/1.45$, which is the maximum allowed magnitude of momentum for the particular lattice spacing that we have considered.
-The non-perturbative axion production rate considering only the sphaleron rate $\Gamma_\text{sph}$ explains our lattice data quite well for $g>2/3$, where the deviation from perturbative estimates start to become prominent.
-This again hints towards significant non-perturbative contribution due to soft gluons in the production rate of thermal axions.
+The lower boundary of the shaded band is obtained for a typical choice $|\mathbf{k}_s|/T=3g^2/4\pi$ whereas the upper boundary is obtained when the cut-off $|\mathbf{k}_s|/T=\sqrt{3}\pi/1.45$.
+The non-perturbative axion production rate only due to sphalerons explains our lattice data quite well for $g<0.7$, above which the agreement is barely visible at upper edge of the error band.
+This also provides a compelling motivation for our calculations.